 - Brooks Swift saddle with titanium rails (style points with perhaps some weight saving)

-- Brooks leather bar tape
+- Brooks leather bar tape – red, to match the bike.
+Had since 2019.

-- King titanium bottle cage for downtube
+- King Cage titanium bottle cage for downtube, side accessible

 - Mavic Ksyrium SSL wheel set (I struggled with putting tires with tubes on tubeless ready wheels, so I bought a “vintage” wheelset that could only take tubes)

-- Conti Gatorskin tires
+- Conti Gatorskin tires for 700Cx25

 Fenders

 Portland Design Works full metal 700×30.
 Rain was my biggest concern.
 At LEL in 2017, a torrential down pour on Day 1 was the seed of my downfall.
 I previously installed a 28 but it wasn’t wide enough to minimize splash.
 When I tried to install the 30s, it didn’t have enough clearance in front and rear of the bike.
-I had to cut out sections on both sides of each fender just enough to clear both fork and frame widths.
+I had to cut out 2-inch sections on both sides of each fender just enough to clear both fork and frame widths.
 The maximum tires I could put on were 700×25 to prevent any rubbing.

 The road conditions in the UK were atrocious.
-Patches covering excavations would have 50 shades of grey yet 60 different depths.
+Patches covering multiple excavations would have 50 shades of grey yet 60 different depths.
 When the Conservative government instituded austerity, they applied it liberally.
 Because of the cutouts, the front fender’s structural integrity was compromised.
 The shock and vibration was so incessant and violent at times that when I reached Wiveliscombe, the front “tongue” just simply fell off when I stopped at an intersection.
 I conjectured that the vibration from the bounces matched the harmonics of the molecular bond of the aluminum such that they separated.

 In the end, it never rained from start to finish.
 The closest I came to feeling any moisture was then climbing Bretherdale Head in Cumbria.
 Another rando complained what a waste of time it was to install fenders.
 I thought they were the talisman that warded off the rain.